 The car has better proportions than it used to – it has a longer wheelbase (the distance between the front and rear wheels) but is shorter overall by 11mm.
 The refreshed RAV4 now competes with its closest rivals in the medium sized SUV market, which is currently occupied by the Nissan X-trail, Renault Kadjar, Skoda Karoq and Volkswagen Tiguan

 The first impression you get when climbing into the new RAV4 is one of improved quality.
 Less daring than the outside, the interior is laid out simply and sensibly and you get swathes of soft plastics across the dashboard and doors, and plenty of aluminium-effect trims on the steering wheel, door handles, around the air vents and centre console.

 There are a few hard, more durable plastics on the grab handles, around the glovebox and below the central armrest, but on the whole the RAV4’s cabin feels pretty plush and suitably solid.
-The chunky and intuitive HVAC knobs are easy to use too, but oddly the heated seat switches are tucked away under the dashboard almost as an afterthought.

 Every Toyota RAV4 comes with an 8-inch touchscreen infotainment system as standard.
 The screen is bright and relatively easy to read in direct sunlight, but the menu screens need more than a cursory glance.